IsratTasnimEsha/Restaurant-Food-Management-And-Delivery-App/README.md

 - Sign up as a seller using a verified phone number with OTP verification.
 - Access the seller dashboard after sign-in to manage your account.
 - Edit profile details and reset password when needed.
+- If there are no pending orders, sellers can delete their accounts.

 #### Food Item Management